-Each week AoB teaches several groups of middle school students how to ride a bike in the city.
-It’s a great privilege to run this program and train the next generation of riders.
+Each week AoB teaches two groups of middle school students how to navigate bikes in our city.
+It’s a great privilege to run this program and work with the next generation of riders.

-Drew Cristola worked as one of our instructors and when we asked him why he loves bike club so much, he wrote this note:
+When we asked Drew Cristola, a former Asheville on Bikes instructor, why he loves bike club so much, he wrote this note:

 “Every Thursday afternoon we take students from Asheville Middle school to go on a bike ride.
 Asheville on Bikes functions as a service provider for IRL (the after school program put on by the Asheville City School Foundation) and we get to ride with them from 3:30-5:00 every week.
 We meet them in the cafeteria, fit them with bikes and helmets, and then take off around the city.

 Each week we cover a small lesson in safe bike riding.
 We start with the basics like shifting gears and doing power starts.
-We spend about 15 minutes explaining each skill, showing them hands on, and then asking them to repeat it back.
-Often, we ask them questions like “Why should we always pass on the left? “ or “Is is easier to climb a hill sitting down or standing up?”
+We spend about 15 minutes explaining each skill, showing them hands-on, and then asking them to repeat it back.
+Often, we ask them questions like ‘Why should we always pass on the left?’ or ‘Is it easier to climb a hill sitting down or standing up?’
 They always surprise me with their answers.

 For many of the students, it is a new experience.
 Most live in the west-Asheville-River Arts-Southside corridor and are used to driving these roads with their parents.
 For them, they get to experience their city first hand on their own terms.
 You can tell that they love the adventure and the excitement of having that independence.

 For some students, it is a challenge.
 Nothing in Asheville is flat and we have to go uphill to get almost anywhere.
 At the beginning of class, many students don’t think they can pedal up the hill (or even scarier, go down it).